Lichenicolous fungus: Definition and characteristics

-Advancements in molecular techniques and increased exploration have significantly expanded the known diversity of lichenicolous basidiomycetes, nearly doubling the species count since 2018.
+Advancements in molecular techniques and increased exploration have greatly expanded the known diversity of lichenicolous basidiomycetes, nearly doubling the species count since 2018.

 Diversity and classification

-The known diversity of lichenicolous fungi has increased significantly in recent years.
+The known diversity of lichenicolous fungi has increased significantly in recent decades.
 This growth in known diversity reflects a resurgence of interest in lichenicolous fungi in the late 20th century.
 For example, Clauzade and Roux compiled 457 species in 1976, which increased to 686 species by 1989.
 In 1997, there were 894 accepted species of obligately lichenicolous fungi.
 By 2018, this number had grown to over 1,800, with a rapid rate of discovery, averaging 45 new infrageneric taxa added per year over the past two decades.
 In total, about 1,170 infrageneric taxa have been added since 1990.

 Lichenicolous basidiomycetes, a diverse group within the Basidiomycota, are primarily found in the subdivisions Agaricomycotina and Pucciniomycotina.
 These subdivisions encompass a wide range of fungal forms, including those that produce complex fruiting bodies and those with simpler, often parasitic forms.

 Within the Agaricomycotina, lichenicolous species are present in two classes.
 In the Agaricomycetes, lichenicolous species are found in five of its eighteen orders: Agaricales, Atheliales, Boletales, Cantharellales, and Corticiales.
 In the Tremellomycetes, lichenicolous species are found in two of its five orders: Filobasidiales and Tremellales.
 Within the Pucciniomycotina, lichenicolous species are found in three classes: Agaricostilbomycetes, Cystobasidiomycetes, and Microbotryomycetes.

 As of 2018, there were 93 known species of lichenicolous basidiomycetes (plus 7 facultatively lichenicolous taxa).
 Studies published since then have reported the discovery of many new species and even new genera.
 By 2022, the number of known species had nearly doubled to almost 200.
 To put this diversity in context, the estimated 300 genera and 1000 species of lichenicolous fungi (as of 1981) can be compared with the 150 genera and 700 species of Gasteromycetes, or 90 genera and 600 species of Pezizales.

 The lichenicolous Tremella caloplacae species complex on Teloschistaceae hosts: (A) on Xanthoria parietina, (B) on Rusavskia elegans, (C) on Variospora flavescens, (D) on Rusavskia sorediata, (E) on Calogaya pusilla, (F) on Xanthocarpia sp.; white circles enclose Tremella-induced galls.
 Scale bars = 1 mm.